 - In the strangely notorious Exploitation Film Axe!, two gangsters do this to some poor grocery store clerk for amusement.

 - Done in The Warrior's Way; first with a bucket of water placed above the clown's head, and then a glass of whiskey.

-- In X-Men: First Class, Charles Xavier and Hank McCoy have to help Alex Summers, better known as Havok, to master his energy-blasting ability, which leads up to both of them standing beside his target during the final practice... but not before backing off a little.
+- In X-Men: First Class, Charles Xavier and Hank McCoy have to help Alex Summers master his energy-blasting ability, which leads up to both of them standing beside his target during the final practice... but not before backing off a little to the side.